 NAMI National Public Policy Platform – The Public Policy Platform articulates where The National Alliance on Mental Illness stands on issues related to its goal of helping individuals and families affected by mental illness build better lives.

 Learn more about your national, state and local mental health systems are funded, structured and resourced.
 Learn about national and local laws affecting persons with mental illness.
+Find out how you can take action to advocate for mental health transformation.
+Make your voice heard regarding mental health laws, funding and services.

 California State Association of Counties Legislative Trackingthis non profit organization representing the interests of California’s counties has an excellent legislative tracking page.
 Select “Keyword” and enter “mental health” for a list of mental health related legislation.